kamlesh-p/TestAutomatorV3/README.md

 It performs the below tasks:
 1. Creates testCases depending upon the node details from input Excel
-2. creates a validation groovy script which is used in data driven testing of web services.
+2. Creates a validation Groovy script which is used in data driven testing of web services.
-3. creates Test data file(DataSource file and DataSink file), used as input and output file in data driven test
+3. Creates Test data file(DataSource file and DataSink file), used as input and output file in data driven test
-4. creates a property file used in soapui map input excel properties.
+4. Creates a property file used in SoapUI map input excel properties.